-This is a followup to my article on SVG.
+This is a follow-up to my article on SVG.

 text-anchor: end is also causing issues.
-Suffice it to say that I got the rotation working per the bug report on svgweb.
+Suffice it to say that I got the rotation working per the bug report on SVGWeb.
 However, the text is positioned about 325pixels, which I believe to be half the width of the text, off in the x axis (horizontally or, when rotated through 90 degrees, vertically; as the x axis is also rotated through the same 90 degrees).

 HTML5 is the latest and greatest version of the language in which webpages are written.
 It has many new features and “semantics” which allow the site designer to program their pages with more “meaning” rather than just relying on the perception induced by visuals.
-Semantic “Markup” allows readers with special requirements to understand the meaning behind the text without having to “see” visual differences.
+Semantic “Mark-up” allows readers with specific requirements to understand the meaning behind the text without having to “see” visual differences.
 One example of this is to have a blind person’s computer read the text in the correct order and with the correct meaning, such as having the headings and footers given much less prominence than the actual articles.

 So, readers, if you prefer using IE, but still want to be able to view my site, I urge you to install Chrome Frame, and try my site again.
-Alternatively, install Google Chrome or Mozilla FireFox or Apple Safari instead and have a more up-to-date experience of the web for _every_ site instead of just those that opt-in to Google Chrome Frame. (although, you _can_ see what a site would look like inside Chrome with Chrome Frame installed by prefixing the address with “cf:” to force IE to use Google’s rendering engine. e.g. cf:http://www.thehoneymonster.net/ – note that the previous link will only work for IE users with Chrome Frame installed.)
+Alternatively, install Google Chrome or Mozilla Firefox or Apple Safari instead and have a more up-to-date experience of the web for every site instead of just those that opt-in to Google Chrome Frame. (although, you can see what a site would look like inside Chrome with Chrome Frame installed by prefixing the address with “cf:” to force IE to use Google’s rendering engine. e.g. cf:http://www.thehoneymonster.net/ – note that the previous link will only work for IE users with Chrome Frame installed.)